Christxpherv/WebFrameworksFinalProject/README.md

   - Create function to iterate and find the index called: getColumnIndex using a for loop that returns i.
   - Use `$('#sortAttribute').val();` to retrieve the user selected value
   - return `isNaN(aValue) ? aValue.localeCompare(bValue) : parseFloat(aValue) - parseFloat(bValue);` use this return statement to compare the value using its appropriate data type

+## Server Side Sorting
+- added server side sorting to the category model
+- used the .order() method in the controller for the category model and added a drop menu for the HTML file
+- drop down menu return the parameter to sort by